-If you want to take classes but are not seeking a degree or certificate-or if you are taking fewer than 12 credits per term-you don't need to be fully admitted.
+If you want to take classes but are not seeking a degree or certificate-or if you are taking fewer than 12 credits per term without financial aid-you don't need to be admitted.
 You can simply register for your classes any time during open registration.
 First-time students must submit a Student Data form.
+Forms are available online or at Registration service counters.